KunalxKushwaha/Volume-Controller/README.md

 ❌ No external hardware or buttons required.

-# Author - Kunal Kushwaha
+# Author - Kunal Kushwaha✒️